 So what’s the real secret to getting a perfect (or almost perfect) credit score?

-Here’s what everyone profiled in this piece has in common: None of us avoid credit.
-In fact, we all have a TON of credit cards.
+Here’s what everyone profiled in this piece has in common: None have avoided credit.
+In fact, they all have a TON of credit cards.

-But we use them wisely.
-None of us have negative marks on our credit reports, and we keep our monthly balances low relative to our total credit limit.
-Last but not least, we all have credit histories that are at least 15 years old, which makes up 15% of your FICO score alone.
+But they use them wisely.
+None have recent negative marks on their credit reports, and keep their monthly balances low relative to their total credit limit.
+Last but not least, they all have credit histories that are at least 15 years old, which makes up 15% of your FICO score alone.
 Keep in mind that, while your FICO score isn’t your only credit score, it is the one used most by lenders.

 What else makes up your FICO score?
 As you work to get your best score, keep this five-part breakdown in mind.

 - The most important factor of your credit score is your payment history, which makes up 35% of the total.
 In short: If you make late payments, you will damage your score.
 If you make on-time payments, you’ll help boost your score.
 Do everything you can to avoid ever sending a payment in late.
 Setting up autopay, so you can be sure to never forget a payment, could be a great idea.